Advanced SQL Cheat Sheet

 Recursive CTEs traverse hierarchies and graphs.
 The base case seeds the first rows; the recursive step joins back to the CTE.
 Always include a depth limit to prevent infinite loops in circular data.

--- Generate all dates in a range (useful for filling gaps)
+-- Generate all dates in a range (fill gaps)

 WITH RECURSIVE date_series AS (